lindshiser/lindshiser.github.io/_posts/2022-12-15-internet-test-scores.md

 ![](/images/dppp-static2.png)

-The project was completed in R. [View project files on the GitHub page](https://github.com/lindshiser/data-programming-pubpol).
+The project was completed in R. [View project files on GitHub](https://github.com/lindshiser/data-programming-pubpol).